-This work is supported by the European Union and more especially by the EU ASPires Project ECHO/SUB/2016/742906/PREV03.
+This project (work) has received funding by the European Union and more especially by the EU ASPires Project ECHO/SUB/2016/742906/PREV03.
 We thank our colleagues from Fulda University of Applied Sciences, Comicon Ltd., InterConsult Bulgaria Ltd., National Cluster for Intelligent Transport and Energy Systems (NCITES), Military Academy Skopje who are of part of this project.